The Official Kraft Art; A spiritual healing

 Today is one of those days.
 The kind of day that I need to bootstrap myself into looking for the next thing I should do, do what needs to be done, attend to what should be attended to.
 I don’t have to tell you how difficult it is during the Time of Covid because we’re all in it together, but I will.
 I will because I am certain you’ll understand, because you are going through your own Covid times too.

 Being an artist has certain rhythms, long and short cycles.
 Just like any other thing you love, you primp it, touch it, admire it, or fix it up where it needs help.
 In this case, it is my current work, my studio, and my tools and paints.
 Plus I am on the verge of losing my studio and I need to find a new one.
 It’s in the name of a good cause.
-I am turning my studio into a bedroom and the storage area into a bathroom for my mother, my 91-year old mother.
-It’s probably not what you imagine.
-She’s on top of her game, drives, shops, does everything she’s always done.
-She just needs a safe place to live, so I offered up my studio space thinking I’ll move into one of the art studios around the area or use an industrial clean storage space, but there’s nothing available.
+I am turning my studio into a bedroom and adding water and a wall to the open storage area into a bathroom.
+I thought I’d move into one of the art studios around the area or use an industrial clean storage space, but there’s nothing available.
 Nothing.
 In fact there isn’t even any regular storage space available to store my art due to the huge firestorms swirling around the San Francisco Bay Area.
 So now I have to get creative - pull canvases off frames and roll them together?
 Have a massive moving sale?
 Build a storage shed?
 Just wait for divine providence to send something my way?

 But there’s a bigger problem buried in my disappearing studio problem.
 There are massive materials failures on a very cool, 3x3-foot triptych I’ve been working on for the last 6 weeks.
 Normally I’d be done a week ago and have started three more pieces for the show, but … a few weeks ago, one of the layers on all three boards bubbled up tiny water blisters, like they had small pox or something.
 It’s unheard of.
 Why?
 I asked myself and the fine art paint manufacturer.
 I didn’t change my paint or medium, so they figured it had to be a bad batch.
 I scraped off what I could and readjusted the image to fit the new texture, turning the original landscape idea into an underwater giant kelp scene.
 Then I did another pour over my new painting.
 However, this time the surfaces crackled.